-While we encourage everyone to stay at home and practice social distancing, there's still chances to explore museums, attractions, and more across Lehigh Valley from the comfort of your home!
-Many of our local tourism partners are shifting to digital platforms so that you and your family can continue to engage and learn about what is made possible in Lehigh Valley.
+You can still explore museums, attractions, and more across Lehigh Valley from the comfort of your home!
+Many of our local tourism partners have launched digital platforms so you and your family can continue to learn about what is made possible in Lehigh Valley.
 While we've done our best to keep this alphabetical list updated, we recommend contacting local organizations for more information.

 Attractions are featured alphabetically.